nushackers/vcs-workshop/basics/03_repo.md

-!SLIDE bullets
+!SLIDE center

-# Term: Repository #
+# Your first repository #

-* "repo" in short
+	$ hg init vcs-demo

-!SLIDE small
+!SLIDE

-# Creating a new repository #
+# `hg init` creates a fresh, new repository

+!SLIDE

+## Other ways of creating a repository

 	# in the current directory
 	$ hg init
 	# in the folder called `mynewproject`
 	$ hg init mynewproject

+!SLIDE bullets

+# Term: Repository #

+* "repo" in short

 !SLIDE small